Nearsoft/android-school/docs/i_want_to_help.md

 # I Want To Help Android School
 >Yeah, I want to stop war from the world.

-That's cool, you are welcome to help in everything you can, if you are from the Nearsoft team, it is perfect, you can do almost everything:
+That's cool, you are welcome to help in everything you can, it does not matter if you are a Nearsoft employee or not.

 **These are a few things that you can do to help us:**